Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Introduction

 \section{Introduction}

 Structure formation in the Universe follows a hierarchical process, with larger structures forming from the collapse of smaller ones.
 Galaxy clusters sit at the top of this hierarchy as the most massive virialized objects in the Universe.
-Their cosmological abundance and evolution make them competitive cosmological probes of both our Universe's geometry and the growth of density perturbations~\citep[][for reviews]{Allen:2011zs, KravtsovBorgani:2012}.
+Their cosmological abundance and evolution make them competitive cosmological probes of both the geometry of our Universe and the growth of density perturbations~\citep[][for reviews]{Allen:2011zs, KravtsovBorgani:2012}.

 Number-counts experiments represent the main cosmological probe from cluster surveys~\citep{Holder:2001db,DSDD:2009php,Hasselfield:2013wf,Planck:2013lkt, Bocquet:2014lmj,Mantz:2014paa, Planck:2015lwi, SPT:2018njh, DES:2020ahh, DES:2020cbm, Lesci:2020qpk}.
 The idea behind number counts is remarkable in its simplicity; assuming the halo mass function (HMF) is precisely predicted in a given cosmological model, one can confront the number of observed clusters in a survey with this theoretical prediction and, from this, constrain cosmological parameters.